nazrep/nazrep/README.md

  - 🔭 I’m currently working on **Overbooked.io**

- - 🌱 I’m currently learning **TypeScript && React && Java** && Redux js
+ - 🌱 I’m currently learning **Redux js

  - 👨‍💻 All of my projects are available at [maciejperzankowski.com](http://www.maciejperzankowski.com/)